 Canadian colleges, including McGill University and Concordia University in Montreal, also offer annual tuition for far less than many top private U.S. schools depending on the course of study, said Block.

 “Going abroad can mean a substantial savings for international students,” she said, who noted she had several students at the University of St. Andrews, which draws roughly one-third of its students from America.
 (The prestigious Scottish school where Prince William and Princess Kate were introduced offers a joint degree with the College of William and Mary in Williamsburg, Virginia.)

 Block cautions, however, that students who select an international school are generally restricted to the major they chose when they were initially accepted.
 You cannot change your mind as easily as you can in U.S. colleges.

 “You also want to look at the dark side, meaning what will happen in four years after you graduate,” Block said.
 “Where are the kids who go there getting jobs?
 Are they getting into American graduate schools?
 Are they getting internships back in the U.S.?
 I tell families you have to look at the outcome four years from now because if you can’t get work, it is not really a savings.”

 You can also save a bundle by getting your first two years of college credits at a local community college and then transferring to a four-year institution, McCarthy said in an interview.

 And many do.
-In the fall of 2014, the most recent year for which data are available, more than 40 percent of all undergraduate students in the U.S. were enrolled in community colleges, according to the College Board.4
+In the fall of 2022, the most recent year for which data are available, more than 40 percent of all undergraduate students in the U.S. were enrolled in community colleges, according to the College Board.6

-The average published price for an in-district, two-year public community college is $3,300.
-That’s less than $7,000 for two years of college.
+The average annual published price for an in-district, two-year public community college is $3,800.
+That’s less than $8,000 for two years of college.